 The Samsung AU8000 is one of the entry-level models in Samsung's 2021 lineup, replacing the Samsung TU8000.
 It's the only TV in the Crystal UHD lineup in North America, but in Europe, it sits between the AU7000 and AU9000 models.
 It competes with other entry-level models like the Sony X80J, LG UP8000, and Hisense A6G.
 It's a simple model that lacks features like variable refresh rate (VRR) and HDMI 2.1 support.
 It runs a simplified version of Samsung's 2021 Tizen OS smart interface, which offers most of the same features as more advanced models but has fewer animations to keep the interface running smoothly.
 It comes with the same great remote as more expensive models, and it even supports voice controls to make it easy to find your favorite content.

 The Samsung AU8000 is decent for gaming.
-It has low input lag for a responsive gaming experience, so there's very little delay between your actions with the controller and the action on-screen.
-It's also a good choice for late-night gaming thanks to its high contrast ratio.
-However, it doesn't support any advanced gaming features like variable refresh rates, and it has a slow response time that makes motion look blurry.
+It has low input lag for a responsive gaming experience, so there's very little delay between your controller inputs and the action on-screen.
+However, it has a slow response time that makes faster-moving motion look blurry.
+The TV supports Auto Low Latency Mode (ALLM) that switches your TV into game mode when launching a game, but it doesn't support any advanced gaming features like variable refresh rate and is limited to HDMI 2.0 bandwidth.
+Unfortunately, the TV doesn't support 1440p @ 60Hz.

 We bought and tested the 65-inch Samsung AU8000, and the results are also valid for the 43-inch, 50-inch, 55-inch, 70-inch, 75-inch, and 85-inch models as well, but the 70-inch model isn't available in North America.
-The warehouse variant is known as the AU800D.
+The warehouse variant is known as the Samsung AU800D.
 The 43-inch model has an IPS panel in some regions, so it has a wider viewing angle but worse contrast.

 Size | US Model | Short Model Code |